Your money-making expert. Financial journalist, TV and radio personality.

 You can increase value by buying a collection of items from one designer and then selling all the pieces off at the same time.
-The best think about this investment is you can enjoy wearing them as well as keeping the value of your cash.
+The best thing about it is you can enjoy wearing them as well as keeping the value of your cash.

 Toys are another big area for alternative investment.
-Classic dye-cast toys, like Hornby trains and Corgi cars, are extremely popular and change hands frequently at large auctions.
-You can invest in a collection and then sell it on later, hopefully at a profit.
-Items like vintage teddy bears are also extremely popular as they date from a very specific time in history and few remain as they are easily damaged.
+Classic dye-cast toys, such as Hornby trains and Corgi cars, are extremely popular and change hands frequently at large auctions.
+You can invest in a collection and then sell it on at a profit.
+Vintage teddy bears are also popular because they date from a very specific time in history and few remain as they’re easily damaged.

-More modern toys like comic books and action figures also grow in value, but only if they are in absolutely pristine condition.
+More modern toys like comic books and action figures also grow in value – but only if they’re in absolutely pristine condition.
 See our full article on collecting action figures here.
 The hottest modern toys that are set to grow hugely in value are Urban Vinyl figurines.
-These each have an individual piece of artwork imposed onto an action figure, each of which is unique or manufactured in very small amounts, raising its value.
-Prices range from a few pounds up to hundreds.
-You can see some examples of these toys here.
+These have an individual piece of artwork imposed onto an action figure.
+Each is unique or manufactured in very small amounts, which raises its value.
+Prices range from a few pounds to hundreds.

-With all assets, there is no guarantee that the value will go up: risk is inherent when investing.
-However these are some of the more reliable options before you hit the stock market full on.
+With all assets, there’s no guarantee that the value will go up.
+Risk is inherent when investing.
+However, these are some of the more reliable options before you hit the stock market full on.

-Possibly one of the most practical things to do if you do not want to store your savings in the bank is to put them into an offset mortgage.
+Possibly one of the most practical things to do if you don’t want to store your savings in bank accounts is to put them into an offset mortgage.

 Offset mortgages bundle up your current account, savings account and your mortgage into one product.
 This means that any credit in your current or savings accounts is ‘offset’ against your mortgage.

-If you’ve got lots of savings you will pay less interest on your mortgage if you get an offset deal, because your savings are technically paying off a chunk of your mortgage.
-However if you need money, you can still access your savings as they still technically belong to you and not the bank.
+Got lots of savings?
+You’ll pay less interest on your mortgage if you get an offset deal.
+That’s because your savings are technically paying off a chunk of your mortgage.
+But if you need money, you can still access your savings.
+Technically, they still belong to you and not the bank.

-If your bank goes bust, you won’t lose your savings as they will be encorporated into the part of your house you own.
+If your bank goes bust, you won’t lose your savings as they’ll be incorporated into the part of the house you own.

-Offset deals are a bit more expensive than fixed rate mortgages simply because they are more flexible.
-However they are good for lots of people.
+Offset deals are a bit more expensive than fixed rate mortgages simply because they’re more flexible.
+But perhaps they’re the right thing for you?

-These are just like normal credit cards and are accepted almost everywhere when you are spending.
-However the fundamental difference is that these cards do not advance you money – you have to top them up with funds before you spend, just like a pay-as-you-go mobile phone.
+These are just like normal credit cards and they’re accepted almost everywhere.
+The fundamental difference is that they don’t advance your money.
+You have to top them up with funds before you spend, just like a pay-as-you-go mobile phone.

-You can do this online by transferring money, or you can top up at a paypoint using cash.
-However, it is becoming increasingly popular for people to have their salaries paid directly onto the cards cutting out the need for a bank account.
+You can do this online by transferring money or top up at a paypoint using cash.
+It’s becoming increasingly popular for people to have their salaries paid directly onto those cards, cutting out the need for bank accounts.

-At Moneymagpie we like the Kube Prepaid Mastercard, mostly because it has a great online facility that lets you pay bills and transfer money onto and off of your card without the need for a separate current account.
+At Moneymagpie, we like the Kube Prepaid Mastercard.
+It has a great online facility that lets you pay bills and transfer money on and off of your card without the need for a separate current account.

 For more information about prepaid cards see our full article here.